-When invasive Polydora spp. are introduced to new regions, they can disperse during their planktonic larval stage to infect other shellfish within a basin (Simon and Sato-Okoshi 2015; Blake and Arnofsky 1999; David et al. 2014; Hansen et al. 2010).
-As shellfish farmers grow oysters in high-density bags, racks, or lines, a Polydora infestation can spread readily within a farm, and the subsequent movement of stock is considered the primary pathway for Polydora introduction into new regions (Simon and Sato-Okoshi 2015; Moreno et al. 2006).
-Polydora worms do not usually kill the host, nor do they inhabit living host tissue, so infections can go undetected via traditional disease screening and may not be recognized until an area is fully infested (Korringa 1976).
+When invasive mud worms are introduced to new regions, they can disperse during their planktonic larval stage to infect other shellfish within a basin (Blake and Arnofsky 1999; David et al. 2014; Hansen et al. 2010; Simon and Sato-Okoshi 2015).
+As shellfish farmers grow oysters in high-density bags, racks, or lines, a mud worm infestation can spread readily within a farm, and the subsequent movement of stock is considered the primary pathway for mud worm introductions both within and between regions (Moreno et al. 2006; Rice et al. 2018; Simon and Sato-Okoshi 2015; Williams et al. 2016).
+Mud worms do not usually kill the host, nor do they inhabit living host tissue, so infections can go undetected via traditional disease screening and may not be recognized until an area is fully infested (Korringa 1976).
 The infection mechanism might explain why Polydora spp. were found to be very prevalent in the year in which the infections were first reported from Puget Sound (up to 53% of C. gigas infected in Oakland Bay) (Martinelli et al. 2020).
-Many Polydora species have broad host ranges, making it possible for all cultured shellfish species in Washington State to be infested, including the native Olympia oyster (Ostrea lurida) and introduced C. gigas, C. virginica, and C. sikamea.
-Furthermore, Polydora species can persist in non-cultured reservoir hosts, regardless of growers’ control treatments, making it difficult to eradicate from a farm (Moreno et al. 2006).
+Many mud worm species have broad host ranges, making it possible for all cultured shellfish species in Washington State to be infested, including the native Olympia oyster (Ostrea lurida) and introduced C. gigas, C. virginica, and C. sikamea.
+Furthermore, mud worms can persist in non-cultured reservoir hosts, regardless of growers’ control treatments, making it difficult to eradicate from a farm (Moreno et al. 2006).

-Mitigation: status of Polydora monitoring and regulations
+Status of mud worm monitoring and regulations

+Few countries formally regulate mud worm translocation or monitor outbreaks to mitigate infestations in regions with naturalized populations.
+The following is a brief discussion of regulatory approaches (or lack thereof) that this review identified at the global and national scales, followed by a more comprehensive survey of existing regulations in Washington State that could be leveraged to control mud worm distribution within the state.

-Examples of Polydora monitoring and regulations globally
+Examples of mitigation strategies globally

-In Australia, Polydora spp. have been common since they were introduced in the late 1800’s, and are not identified as invasive species but are considered pests to abalone and oyster growers.
+Australia and Canada represent two countries at very different stages of mud worm management.
+In Australia, mud worms have been common since the early 1800’s, and while they are not listed as invasive species they are considered serious pests to abalone and oyster growers (Nell 1993; Nell 2001).
+Australia manage mud worms at the state level.
 In New South Wales, the Department of Primary Industries continues to develop and test control measures for shellfish farmers (Nell 2007).
 In 2005, Tasmania developed a comprehensive management program for mud worm control in cultured abalone in response to outbreaks (Handlinger et al. 2004).
 In Victoria, Australia, the Abalone Aquaculture Translocation Protocol categorizes mud worms as a “significant risk”, and now regulates the movement of infected stock to uninfected areas (Victorian Fisheries Authority 2015).
-In New Brunswick, Canada the Canadian Aquaculture Collaborative Research and Development Program (ACRDP) recently funded a project to identify potential causes of increasing, sporadic P. websteri outbreaks in off-bottom oyster sites.
-Despite Canada characterizing Polydora spp. as a Category 4 species of “negligible regulatory significance in Canada,” the recent outbreaks raise questions about the potential for Polydora spp. intensity to shift geographically and over time, particularly in response to changing climate conditions (Government of Canada and Services 2017).
+In Canada, mud worms have been present since at least 1938, but have not historically posed a significant threat to oyster aquaculture (McGladdery et al. 1993; Medcof 1946).
+As such, Canada characterizes mud worms as Category 4 species of “negligible regulatory significance in Canada,” (Bower, McGladder and Price 1994; Bower 2010).
+Recently, however, the Canadian Aquaculture Collaborative Research and Development Program (ACRDP) funded a project to identify potential causes of increasing, sporadic P. websteri outbreaks in off-bottom oyster sites in New Brunswick.
+The recent outbreaks raise questions about the potential for mud worm intensity to shift geographically and over time, particularly in response to changing climate conditions (Government of Canada and Services 2017).

-Status of Polydora monitoring and regulations in the USA
+Mud worm status in the United States